 Recommendations: Include information on the new travel supply policy in the Leaving New Brunswick section of the Department of Health website.
-Provide full and user-friendly information for distance voting on the Elections New Brunswick website.
+Make distance voting information easier to locate on the Elections New Brunswick website.

 Nova Scotia

 A

 A resident of Nova Scotia can be absent from the province for up to seven months in a calendar year, for vacation purposes, and still remain eligible for health coverage.